SuhwanSong/RegressionFinder/README.md

 ```shell
 $ python3 r2z2.py -b 87 -t 88 -f 101.0 -i ./domato/html_testcases -o ./results -j 4
 ```
+- Even if the input directory is empty, it will automatically generate html testcases in the input directory.

 - Or if you want to test specific flags, run the following command:
 ```shell